jamesshore/ergotest/README.md

 *I think, therefore I test*

-Ergotest (pronounced *air-go-test*) is a library for writing and running tests.
+Ergotest (pronounced *air-go-test*) is a Node.js library for writing and running tests.
 It emphasizes speed, functionality, and simplicity.
-It has a superb, well-documented Node API.
+It has a superb, well-documented automation API.
 It has all the features you need and none of the complexity you don't.

 ## Why build yet another testing library?

 I care deeply about fast feedback.
 If the build takes longer than half a second, I notice.
-When it takes longer than a second, I’m frustrated.
-And when it takes longer than five seconds, I’m unhappy.
+When it takes longer than a second, I’m unhappy.
+And when it takes longer than five seconds, I’m frustrated.

 In my production code, I kept running into problems with slow builds.
 I responded by creating the build automation that eventually became [Automatopia](https://github.com/jamesshore/automatopia).
 But I kept running into problems with test frameworks.
-They were designed to be run from the command-line, stealing valuable milliseconds, and they didn’t make it easy to write a fast, incremental build that could interoperate with other tools.
+They were designed to be run from the command-line, stealing valuable milliseconds, and they didn’t make it easy to interoperate with other tools.
 So I said, “Screw it!
 How hard could it be?”
-It worked out.
-Years later, I decided to open-source my test library, and here we are.
+Not that hard, as it turns out.
+Years later, I decided to open-source my solution, and here we are.

 Ergotest is a battletested library that I’ve used for years in my own production codebases.
 Compared to other testing tools, Ergotest is: